parikshit-pareek/JCC-OPF-via-MMD-Penalization/Readme.md

 ###
-Coming soon the code and implementation details for the paper.
+Coming soon the code and implementation details of the paper.